Print

 • 1 teaspoon cumin

-Serve over creamy polenta or couscous, or mashed potatoes, or ginger whipped sweet potatoes!
+Serve over creamy polenta or couscous, or mashed potatoes, or mashed sweet potatoes

 Instructions

-8. Serve the lamb shanks on a platter, spoon the flavorful sauce over top, garnish with fresh pomegrante seeds and a few sprigs of rosemary.
+8. Garnish and serve.
+Arrange the lamb shanks on a serving platter and pour some sauce over the top.
+Garnish with fresh pomegranate seeds, fresh parsely and a few sprigs of rosemary.

 Notes

-1. If new to braising red meat- the internal temp must reach 190F and stay there a while for the tough fibers to break down and become tender.
+If new to braising meat- the internal temp must reach 190F and stay there a while for the tough fibers to break down and become tender.
 The longer you braise, the more tender it will get, as long as it’s in the braising liquid.
-You can always add more broth to the liquid.
-In this case, I like the lamb to be fork tender, but not too tender as it will literally fall off the bone, which of course still tastes delcious, but then you’ll loose that lovely bone-in presentation.
-Up to you.
+In this case, I like the lamb to be fork-tender, but not so tender that it literally falls off the bone.
+It still tastes delicious, but then you’ll lose that lovely bone-in presentation.

 Nutrition